Brand Identity

 Everyone has an identity.
-Most people just don't consciously realize it.
+Most people just don’t consciously realise it.
 As an agency or freelancer, you are often concerned with where and how you can win and convince clients.
 But the basis of your success starts earlier: with your brand identity and positioning.

 Become who you are

 The brand identity is the defining characteristics of your company.
 It is your self-image that you want to convey at various points of contact with customers and important people.
-These can also be other freelancers, cooperation partners and the media.
+These can also be other freelancers, co-operation partners and the media.
 Your goal, which you should achieve for successful marketing, is a consistent image in all directions.
 A coherent brand that resonates with your customers.

 Shape your identity